LGBTQ Testimonies and Resources

 Take all the apples off an apple tree, and you are still left with an apple tree.
 God is not looking for you to “become a better person” by cutting down on the number of sins (apples) in your life.
 That still leaves you the same person underneath.
 Nor is God offering to improve your nature.
 He condemns human nature as incurably bad (Jer 17:9, John 3:6, Rom 7:18, 8:7).
 But once a person acknowledges they are a sinner by nature and practice, deserving God’s wrath and unable to produce a righteousness of their own before God, and then receives Jesus Christ as their Lord and Saviour, to such a person God imparts new life, and an irreversible divine work of conversion is accomplished.
 That is what the Bible calls salvation.
 I repeat: the gospel is not offering you a ‘helping hand’.
 It says you are beyond help, utterly ruined and condemned, and in need of the transforming, regenerating power of God to make of you a new person in Christ Jesus, no matter what particular sin or sins may stand out in your life.

-If you want to read about the power of God to rewrite the LGBT story and deliver and transform lives, may I suggest to you 3 books:
+If you want to learn about the power of God to rewrite the LGBTQ story and deliver and transform lives, may I suggest to you 4 websites and 3 books: